 Honey Flat Campground

-Reserve an RV spot in Honey Flat, a premium camping location.
-These sites are considered premium locations because of the amenities offered within the two camping loops.
-Sites 1—25 have water hookups and a 30 amp electrical service and sites 26—35 have water hookups and 50 amp electrical service.
 Both loops have spaces with shade shelters, picnic tables, fire rings, a lantern post, and access to restrooms with hot showers.
-RV spaces up to 40 feet in length are available in the Honey Flat Campground.
-A dump station is located near the entrance to the campground.
-The park asks that you quiet your generators between the hours of 10 pm and 6 am to celebrate nature’s noises.
+RV spaces up to 40 feet in length are available in the Honey Flat Campground and, there is a dump station located near the entrance to the campground.
+We recommend that you make a reservation as the campground is known to get busy during its peak season.

 Seasonal activities in Caprock Canyons State Park